rsanchez/eecli-wiki/Installation.md

 ## Method \#3 Composer Local Installation

 You can also install `eecli` locally.
 You may want to do this on a remote server, for instance.
+Run this at the command line:

 ```
-composer require eecli/eecli
+$ composer require eecli/eecli
 ```

 Then the command would be found in your `vendor/bin` folder, so you'd run this at your command line: